Trade and Invest British Columbia is where you’ll find information and data on agrifood and seafood exports and learn about export opportunities.

 The countries of Southeast Asia offer large markets that are rapidly becoming more affluent and urbanized.
 The region is home to many world-scale companies and high-end grocery chains that would make excellent potential partners for our exporters.

-British Columbia already has cultural and business links in many Southeast Asian countries, this coupled with our strategic location on the Pacific coast means we can supply these growing markets faster and more economically than marketplace competitors.
+British Columbia already has cultural and business links in many Southeast Asian countries, this coupled with our strategic geographic location on the Pacific coast means we can supply these growing markets faster and more economically than marketplace competitors.

 Learn more about British Columbia's export opportunities in Southeast Asia.